jlentzfl/event-streaming-demo/README.md

 3. Start the cloudstream dg.demo.cloudstream.Application with these extra program arguments `--spring.mail.username=<mailtrap user> --spring.mail.password=<mailtrap password>`

     If you are using a different mail server edit the application.yml to set settings accordingly.
+4. Start the ordersimulator dg.demo.ordersimulator.Application with the extra program argument `--server.port=0` so it runs on a different port than the demo application

-4. Start the JDBC source
+5. Start the JDBC source
     ```
     java -jar jdbc-source-kafka-2.1.0.RC1.jar \
     --server.port=0 \